documentnode/documentnode.io/release-notes/relnotes-1.2.130.md

 ## Miscellaneous improvements & fixes

-* Fixed issues of normalising image paths and resource paths when generating web pages
+* Fixed issues of normalizing image paths and resource paths when generating web pages
 * Fixed an issue of Markdown syntax highlighting delay
 * Fixed an issue of PDF exporting to make sure the light theme is used for code blocks highlight